openstack/openstackdocstheme/doc/source/demo/index.rst

 The demo documentation provides example markup for looking at the expected output.

+.. sidebar:: Sidebar

+   This is a sidebar which may be used to provide related or reference material.
+It is displayed in proximity to, but outside the main text.

 The project aims for simple implementation, massive scalability, and a rich set of features.
 Cloud computing experts from around the world contribute to the project.